 Double: professional 30” electric, gallery 27” electric, gallery 30” electric (FPET3077RF, FGET2765PF, FGET3065PF, FGET3065PW, FGET2765PW, FGET2765PB, FGET3065PB, FFET3025PS, FFET2725PS, FFET2725PB, FFET3025PW, FFET2725PW, FFET3025PB)

 Combination: gallery 27” electric, gallery 30” electric (FGMC2765PF, FGMC3065PF, FGMC2765PB, FGMC3065PB)

 Power output is plenty for most, even in GE’s budget models.
-Specifically, in the bottom single units you will find wattage of 2600W and 3400W for baking and broiling, respectively.
+Specifically, in the bottom single units, you will find the wattage of 2600W and 3400W for baking and broiling, respectively.
 This is bumped up to 2850W and 4300W if you go with a Café or Profile series and they also come with convection power of 2400W.
-As for the double wall ovens, this power levels remain the same except that you obviously have two ovens instead of one to use.
+As for the double wall ovens, these power levels remain the same except that you have two ovens instead of one to use.

-We really like the features that are available in most of the GE models.
-Similar to other brands that have “tiers” of wall ovens, you will give up some of the features present in the high-end models if you decide to save some money and stick with a lower end model.
+We like the features that are available in most of the GE models.
+Similar to other brands that have “tiers” of wall ovens, you will give up some of the features present in the high-end models if you decide to save some money and stick with a lower-end model.
 However, all of your essential settings and features will still be present including things such as control lock capability, delay bake options, warm mode, etc. If you do spring for a Café or Profile series you will also enjoy some unique features such as multiple self-cleaning options, auto recipe conversion, hi/low/crisp broil, oven meat probe, and even wi-fi connection.
-Really the only options that are missing and that we would like to see our more customization options such as being able to create user profiles and storing particular cook times and length.
+The only options that are missing and that we would like to see our more customization options such as being able to create user profiles and storing particular cook times and lengths.